 But the rooms themselves are not a panacea.
 For the calming rooms to work, schools must teach students to recognize they feel angry or frustrated.
 Then they can use the space to decompress before their emotions erupt, said Kevin Dahill-Fuchel, executive director of Counseling in Schools, a nonprofit that helps schools bolster mental health services.

 In the last days of summer vacation, a “Well Space” at University High School in Irvine, California, was getting finishing touches from an artist who painted a mural of a giant moon over mountains.
 Potted succulents, jute rugs, Buddha-like statuettes and a hanging egg chair brought an un-school-like feel.
 When school starts this week, the room is to be staffed full-time with a counselor or mental health specialist.

 The goal is to normalize the idea of asking for help and give students a place to reset.
-“If they can re-center and refocus,” said Tammy Blakely, the district’s director of student support services, “they can then, after a short break, go back into their classrooms and be prepared for deeper learning.”
+“If they can re-center and refocus,” Blakely said, “they can then, after a short break, go back into their classrooms and be prepared for deeper learning.”